flex-development/is-builtin/README.md

 This package exports the identifier [`isBuiltin`](#isbuiltinm).

-There is no default export.
+The default export is also `isBuiltin`.

 ### `isBuiltin(m)`